aidan305/Hostelworld-Property-Search/README.md

 https://api.m.hostelworld.com/2.1/cities/1530/properties/

 There should be a screen to list all the properties returned for a city as well as one to see the details for those properties.
-Each item in the property list should contain at least:
+Each item in the property list should contain :
 - property name
 - property type
 - lowest price per night
 - overall rating percentage
 - a thumbnail image of the property if one is present

-The property detail screen should contain at least:
+The property detail screen should contain :
 - property name
 - address
 - city